Tori Franklin: Michigan State University

 Tori Franklin broke the Michigan State University Spartans school record in the triple jump for the first time 13.39 m en route to a first-place finish at the University of Notre Dame Meyo Invitational to earn February 2014 Big Ten Conference athlete of the week for Women's Indoor Track and Field.

 Tori Franklin set Michigan State University Spartans school records in the triple jump 13.56 m indoor and 13.41 m outdoor.

 Prep

-As a senior in 2011, Tori anchored a 4x400 meters at Illinois High School Association AAA state track and field final to a silver medal.
+As a senior at Downers Grove South High School in 2011, Tori anchored a 4x400 meters at Illinois High School Association AAA state track and field final to a silver medal.
 As a Junior in 2010, Tori took gold as IHSA AAA state champion in triple jump with a Downers Grove South High School record in 40 ft 0.5 in and anchored a 4x400 meters at Illinois High School Association AAA state track and field final to a bronze medal.
 As a sophomore in 2009, Tori took silver as IHSA AAA state champion in triple jump in 38 ft 6.5 in.